GarrettRector/RLAC/README.md

 created, but if you would like to use it feel free to. just respect the copyright laws.

 Note: I am not a professional programmer and there will be organization errors.
 If it annoys you enough just add it to pull requests and I will most likely edit it

+# Naming
+RLAC means Reinforced Learning AI Chatbot, and just sounds like a cool name. not really anything more to it